miohtama/webkivy/README.rst

 To build APK you need to use Buildozer virtual machine image (Linux).

 `Make sure your phone is in developer mode <http://wccftech.com/enable-developer-options-in-android-6-marshmallow/>`_.
 Connect your phone.
-Expose your phone to the VM by clicking the USB icon in the lower right corner of Virtualbox.
+Expose your phone to the VM by clicking the USB icon in the lower right corner of Virtualbox. `Make sure you have high quality USB cable <http://stackoverflow.com/questions/21296305/adb-commandline-hanging-during-install-phonegap>`_.

 Build debug APK::